Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Introduction

 An algebraic surface $X$ is a \emph{del Pezzo surface} if the anti-canonical class $-K_X$ is ample.
 The \emph{Fano index} \(I\) of \(X\) is the largest positive integer $I$ such that $-K_X = I\cdot D$ for some divisor $D $ in the class group of $X$.
+One can study various properties of a del Pezzo surface \(X\) by examining its images under (sub) anti-canonical embeddings in some weighted projective space \(\P^k(w_i)\).
+If the image can be described by using a simple set of equations, like minors or Pfaffians of some matrix then we say that the surface \(X\) is given by an equation format.
+If the affine cone \(\widetilde X \subset \A^{k+1}\) of the embedding is smooth outside the origin then we call \(X\) to be quasismooth.
+If the codimension of \(X\into \P^k(w_i)\) is \(c\) then we call \(X\) to be wellformed if does not contain any codimension \(c+1\) orbifold locus of \(\P^k(w_i)\) .

+An orbifold point of type $\frac{1}{r}(a,b)$ on a surface is the quotient \(\pi:\Af^ 2\to \Af^2/\mu_r\) given by It is called an isolated orbifold point if $r$ is relatively prime to both $a$ and $b$.
+A del Pezzo surface containing at worst orbifold points is called a log or an orbifold del Pezzo surface (odP).

 A rigid del Pezzo surface is a del Pezzo surface whose singularities are not smoothable by $\Q$-Gorenstein deformations ~\cite{Kollar-SB}.
-A biregular model of rigid orbifold del Pezzo (odP) surfaces is an infinite series of families of rigid del Pezzo surfaces, parameterized by the set of positive integers, introduced in \cite{QMOC}.
+We use the following characterization of rigid orbifold points to check for the rigidity of the given del Pezzo surface.

+\begin{dfn}~\cite{AK-SC} Let $Q = \frac{1}{r}(a,b)$ be an orbifold point and $d = \text{gcd}(a+b,r)$, $k = (a+b)/d$ and $m=r/d$.
+Then we can present \(Q\) as $\frac{1}{dm}(1,mk-1)$ and if $d<m$ then it is called a (rigid) \emph{R}-singularity. \end{dfn} We recall the notion of biregular models of orbifold del Pezzo surfaces, introduced in~\cite{QMOC} \begin{dfn} A \emph{biregular model of orbifold del Pezzo surfaces} \(\M\) is an infinite series of del Pezzo surfaces satisfying the following conditions. \begin{enumerate}

+\item A family of orbifold del Pezzo surfaces exists for each parameter $r(n)$ for all positive integers $n, $ where \(r\) is a linear function of \(n\). \item The (sub) anti-canonical embedding of each family of surfaces in the weighted projective space \(\P(w_i) \) has at least one weight equal to $r$, and rest of the weights $w_i$ and the volume $(-K_X)^2$ are functions of $r$.

+\end{enumerate} \end{dfn} A biregular model \(\M\) is called rigid, if each del Pezzo surface in \(\M\) contains at worst rigid orbifold points.
+We call a biregular model \(\M\) to be a \textit{weight model} if each odP \(X_r\into \P(w_i)\) in \(\M\) has the fixed Fano index and the weights \(w_is\) are parameterized by the set of positive integers.
+A series of hypersurfaces \(X_{2r}\into\P(1,1,r,r) \) of Fano index \(2\) with two singular points of type \(\frac1r(1,1)\) for \(r=n+4, n\in\Z_+\) is an example of a rigid biregular weight model.
+In \cite{QMOC}, we proved the existence of what we call, rigid \textit{biregular weight models} in two equation formats: a codimension three format defined by the maximal Pfaffians of \(5\times 5\) skew-symmetric matrix and a codimension four format defined by \(2\times 2\) minors of size 3 matrix.
+These codimension 3 and 4 formats describe the equations of Grassmannian \(\Gr(2,5)\) in its Pl\"ucker embedding and of \(\PxP\) in its Segre embedding respectively, so we call them \(\Gr(2,5)\) and \(\PxP\) formats.